groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datatablereader/_index.md

 ---
 title: DataTableReader
 second_title: GroupDocs.Assembly for Java API Reference
-description: The com.groupdocs.assembly.system.data.DataTableReader obtains the contents of one or more com.groupdocs.assembly.system.data.DataTable objects in the form of one or more read-only forward-only result sets.
+description: The  obtains the contents of one or more  objects in the form of one or more read-only forward-only result sets.
 type: docs
 weight: 27
 url: /java/com.groupdocs.assembly.system.data/datatablereader/